osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 * Experiment with horizontal scaling alternatives.
 * Experiment with streaming architecture (e.g., Apache Kafka)

-### project organization
+## project organization

 The Data Platform project is organized using the following github repositories:

-#### dp-grpc
+### dp-grpc

 The [dp-grpc repo](https://github.com/osprey-dcs/dp-grpc) contains the Data Platform API definition.
-It includes documentation for the Platform's data and service models, and a description of the gRPC "proto" files containing the API definition, which is provided in Section 2 of this document.
+It includes documentation for the Platform's data and service models, and a description of the gRPC "proto" files containing the API definition, which is provided in Section "Data Platform API" of this document.

-#### dp-service
+### dp-service

 The [dp-service repo](https://github.com/osprey-dcs/dp-service) contains the Java code for implementations of the Data Platform services, including the shared frameworks used to build them.
-It includes documentation about those frameworks and the underlying MongoDB database schema utilized by the services, which is provided by Section 3 of this document.
+It includes documentation about those frameworks and the underlying MongoDB database schema utilized by the services, which is provided by Section "Data Platform Service Implementations" of this document.

-#### dp-web-app
+### dp-web-app

 The [dp-web-app repo](https://github.com/osprey-dcs/dp-web-app) contains the JavaScript code for the Data Platform Web Application, with documentation about the approach.

-#### dp-support
+### dp-support

 The [dp-support repo](https://github.com/osprey-dcs/dp-support) contains the scripts and utilities for managing the components of the Data Platform ecosystem.
 It includes documentation for using those tools.

-#### data-platform
+### data-platform

 The [data-platform repo](https://github.com/osprey-dcs/data-platform) is the primary repo for the Data Platform project.
-It contains documentation about the approach with links to the other repos, provided in Section 1 of this document.
+It contains documentation about the approach with links to the other repos, provided in Section "project organization" of this document.
 It also includes a Quick Start guide for running the Data Platform ecosystem from the installer.

-#### dp-benchmark
+### dp-benchmark

 The [dp-benchmark repo](https://github.com/osprey-dcs/dp-benchmark) is not currently active, but contains code developed for evaluating the performance of some candidate technologies considered for use in the Data Platform service technology stack.
 It includes an overview of the benchmark process with a summary of results.

-## Section 2: Data Platform API
+# Data Platform API

 This section provides additional background for the gRPC framework used to implement the Data Platform API, the data and service models reflected in the API, and mapping of the API elements to the gRPC "proto" files that define the API.

-### 2.1 gRPC background
+## gRPC background

 [gRPC is a framework](https://grpc.io/docs/what-is-grpc/introduction/) that allows a client application to call a method on a server application.
 Defining an API with gRPC consists of identifying the services to be provided by the application, specifying the methods that can be called remotely for each service along with the method parameters and return types.